alump/Notify/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-Notify is written by Sami Viitanen
+Notify is written by Sami Viitanen sami.viitanen@gmail.com.

+Notification sound used in demo/test application is from: https://www.freesound.org/people/morrisjm/sounds/268756/

 # Developer Guide